MohammadHoseinAbootalebi/MohammadHoseinAbootalebi.github.io/Docs/Flutter Developer/Courses/Portugues/3 - 2 - Flutter BLoC - From Zero to Hero Complete Course.md

 # Flutter BLoC - From Zero to Hero Complete Course

-Understand, Learn & Practice the most robust Flutter state management - BLoC Library
+Entenda, aprenda e pratique a gestão de estado Flutter mais robusta - Biblioteca BLoC

 ![Flutter BLoC - From Zero to Hero Complete Course](../../assets/Courses/Course%20Covers/3%20-%202%20-%20Flutter%20BLoC%20-%20From%20Zero%20to%20Hero%20Complete%20Course.webp)

-## Course Contents
+## Conteúdo do curso

 * **Why BLoC as a state management?**
   * Why BLoC?